 On 4 April the government issued guidelines to increase law enforcement of cultural matters in a bid to “safeguard the ‘national cultural and ideological security’”.
 The guidelines would increase regulation of many “illegal” and unauthorized activities, including: publishing, film and TV distribution, foreign satellite TV broadcasting, artistic performances, and imports and exports of cultural products.

 China made further efforts to reinforce its already oppressive internet censorship architecture.
 Thousands of websites and social media services remain blocked, including Facebook, Instagram and Twitter, and internet service and content providers were required to maintain extensive censorship on their platforms.

 Six journalists from Sichuan-based website “64 Tianwang” were detained for covering protests in relation to the G20 Summit in Hangzhou in September.
 One, Qin Chao, remained in detention.

 Freedom of religion and belief

-Zhang Kai, a lawyer who was offering legal assistance to the affected churches, was detained on 25 August on suspicion of state security crimes and “disturbing public order” and was later placed under “residential surveillance in a designated location”.8 Numerous other pastors and “house church” leaders were also subsequently put under the same form of incommunicado detention.
+Zhang Kai, a lawyer who offered legal assistance to the affected churches, appeared on state television on 25 February, looking thin and exhausted, to give a videotaped “confession”.
+He was initially detained in 2015 on suspicion of state security crimes and “disturbing public order” and was later placed under “residential surveillance in a designated location”.
+He was released without explanation and returned to his hometown in Inner Mongolia on 23 March.

-At least seven people set themselves on fire in Tibetan-populated areas during the year in protest against repressive policies by the authorities; at least five died as a result.
-The number of known self-immolations since February 2009 rose to 143.
+At least three people set themselves on fire in Tibetan-populated areas during the year in protest against repressive policies by the authorities.
+The number of known self-immolations since February 2009 rose to 146.